cssr-tools/SubCSeT/assets/_help.md

     * to remove all segments along an axis: double-click on the axis
     * the list of selected fields shows up below the chart
 + TOTAL SCORE - to sets rules to aggregate multiple features into a **total score** and rank the best candidates in the histogram below.
 The total score is calculated for all reservoirs, but only reservoirs selected in the table are rendered in the histogram.
 The total score is designed to be in range from 0 (absolutely terrible) to 100 (best-ever). **Negative weight** can be used to indicate that a parameter needs to be minimized (for example, *[CO2 SC]/[well num]* - storage capacity per legacy well).
 In this case the parameter is first multiplied by -1 and then normalized.
+The **"only selected rows"** allows to limit the total score calculations to currently selected rows.
+These option allows to focus on a subset and/or exclude outliers.

 The icons above the table:
 * ![](/assets/check2-square.svg) - add all filtered table rows to the selection